f3d-app/f3d/CONTRIBUTING.md

 - [Fork](https://github.com/f3d-app/f3d/fork) the F3D repository on GitHub.
 - Comment on a chosen issue, if any, so it can be assigned to you by a maintainer.
-- Create and push a new feature branch on your fork containing new commits, do not use a `main` or `master` branch.
+- Create and push a new feature branch on your fork containing new commits, do not use `main` or `master` branch.
 - As soon as possible, create a _draft_ pull request against `f3d-app/f3d/master` so that maintainers are aware and design can be discussed.
 - Once the PR has been created, even as draft, it is possible to [run the CI](#continuous-integration), feel free to do so.
 - When it is ready for review, undraft your pull request, which will notify maintainers.
 Also make sure to check the needed checkboxes in the description.